100 Notable alumni of

 -

-Ralph Everard Gonsalves is a Vincentian politician who has served as prime minister of Saint Vincent and the Grenadines and the leader of the Unity Labour Party (ULP) since 2001.
+Ralph Everard Gonsalves is a Vincentian politician who served as prime minister of Saint Vincent and the Grenadines from 2001 to 2025, and as the leader of the Unity Labour Party (ULP) since 2001.
+He was the longest continuously serving prime minister since St. Vincent's independence in 1979, with almost 25 years in office.
+Gonsalves has been Member of Parliament (MP) for the constituency of North Central Windward since 1994.

 -